 Nigeria has just four charitable eye hospitals.
 This combined with extreme levels of poverty mean the majority of rural poor affected by blindness are frequently forced to remain blind or resort to unsafe treatment methods to restore sight.

 We work alongside the Tulsi Chanrai Foundation in the southern Nigerian state of Cross River where people are economically very poor and an estimated 40,000 are blind, mostly due to bilateral cataracts.

 Our work identifies those in need through mobile eye screening camps and ensures transport to and from hospital is provided so that thousands of cataract surgeries can be performed, completely free of charge.

 In one day, a surgeon operated on 3 generations of the same family; a grandmother, her daughter and granddaughter.
 The grandmother had never seen her granddaughter before.Col G R Prasad, Chief Operating Officer, Tulsi Chanrai Foundation

-Our work in the North Eastern Indian states of Assam and Meghalaya, has a particular focus on outreach to some of the most remote and poorest village communities.
-The hilly subtropical terrain and lack of transport in these regions present big obstacles in ensuring access to eye care.
+Our work with partners in the North Eastern Indian states of Assam and Meghalaya, has a particular focus on outreach to some of the most remote and poorest village communities.
+The hilly subtropical terrain and lack of transport in these regions present big obstacles for villagers who need access to eye care.

 There are 560,000 blind people living in the Eastern India state of Odisha (formerly Orissa), 347,000 of which are blind from cataract.